Stroszek: Production

-Reception
+Reception and legacy

-Film review aggregator Rotten Tomatoes reports a 96% approval critic response based on 23 reviews, indicating "Fresh" and an average score of 8.2/10.
-Vincent Canby of The New York Times gave the film a positive review, stating, "It's a 'road' picture.
+Film review aggregator Rotten Tomatoes reports a 96% approval critic response and an average score of 8.2/10 based on 23 reviews.
+Vincent Canby of The New York Times gave the film a positive review, stating: "It's a 'road' picture.
 In some distant way it reminds me of Easy Rider, but it's an Easy Rider without sentimentality or political paranoia.
 It's terrifically, spontaneously funny and, just as spontaneously, full of unexpected pathos."
-Gene Siskel of the Chicago Tribune awarded his top score of four stars and placed it at #10 on his year-end list of the best movies he saw in 1978, calling it a "strange, funny, heartbreaking film."
-Variety called it "a moody, overlong pic ... which seems to fizzle out and climax at least three times before the actual finale."
+Gene Siskel of the Chicago Tribune awarded his top score of four stars and placed it at #10 on his 1978 year-end list, calling it a "strange, funny, heartbreaking film."
+Penelope Gilliatt of The New Yorker considered it "a brilliant, poetic film about a man's clutch on a difficult existence."

+In a mixed review, Variety called Stroszek "a moody, overlong pic ... which seems to fizzle out and climax at least three times before the actual finale."
 Charles Champlin of the Los Angeles Times declared it "a strange and original piece of work ... if in its last third it is overwhelmed by its own symbolisms and is disappointing, it has in its first half some passages of terrific power and brutal believability."
-Penelope Gilliatt of The New Yorker wrote, "This is a brilliant, poetic film about a man's clutch on a difficult existence."
 A less enthusiastic review by Gary Arnold of The Washington Post called it a "dogged, obstinately despairing parable" that "is strewn with gauche little appeals for sympathy."
-Richard Combs of The Monthly Film Bulletin was also somewhat negative and stated, "On such well-trodden ground, it seems, Herzog has little to say that is not derivative of himself or others; one can only hope that he quickly finds his way back to more unfamiliar regions."
+Richard Combs of The Monthly Film Bulletin was also somewhat negative: "On such well-trodden ground, it seems, Herzog has little to say that is not derivative of himself or others; one can only hope that he quickly finds his way back to more unfamiliar regions."

-Geoff Andrew of Time Out said, "Although relatively indulgent for Herzog, the film's comedy works well enough, because Herzog's idiosyncratic imagination finds an ideal counterpoint in the bleak flatlands of poor white America.
+Geoff Andrew of Time Out said of the film that "Although relatively indulgent for Herzog, the film's comedy works well enough, because Herzog's idiosyncratic imagination finds an ideal counterpoint in the bleak flatlands of poor white America.
 His view of that country is the most askance since the films of Monte Hellman.
 For all the supposed lightness, it is the film's core of despair which in the end devours everything."

 In 2002, Roger Ebert of the Chicago Sun-Times called it "one of the oddest films ever made" when including it as one of his "Great Movies".

+Filmmaker David Lynch cited Stroszek as one of his favorite films.

+English singer Ian Curtis of Joy Division reportedly watched Stroszek in the hours before his suicide.'